Miska05/wallet-ui/docs/wallet-connect.md

 ### Pairing establishment

-When the dapp considers that a session needs to be established, it will create a new SignClient, get a pairing uri and open Web3Modal with the Uri.
+When the dApp considers that a session needs to be established, it will create a new SignClient, get a pairing uri and open Web3Modal with the Uri.
 The Aztec wallet will be present in the list and on click by the user, a new tab/window for the wallet will be opened with the uri as param.

 The wallet tab will open and detect that is running in standalone (non-iframe) mode.
 It'll create a regular SignClient with real localStorage and accept the pairing using the URI passed as parameter.
 A new session will be created and persisted.
 Here is when all the wallet-specific checks (the keystore for the account is opened, user accepts the connection) happen.